 Opportunities For Students

 We regularly have undergraduate research assistant volunteer positions available at the beginning of Spring, Summer, and Fall semesters.
-Contact my graduate students (James Coleman and Jonna Turrill) for more information.
+Contact my graduate students (listed below) for more information.

-My Applied Cognition Laboratory will accept 1 or 2 graduate students to start in Fall 2014 (apply Fall 2013).
-Feel free to contact me or my graduate students (James Coleman and Jonna Turrill) if you have questions.
+My Applied Cognition Laboratory accepts graduate students roughly every other year.
+Feel free to contact me or my graduate students (listed below) if you have questions about this year's application process.

 Ph.D., University of Illinois-Urbana Champaign (Psychology, 1989)